 The Timber Era

 As the road system developed in the early 20th century, Magnetawan began to become even more focused on the forest.
 There were several large scale commercial maple syrup operations including Crosbies in the Horn Lake area as well as just south of Lake Cecebe.
 Many of the hemlock groves were cut down not for timber, but for their tannin rich bark which was taken to the tannery in Burks Falls.
-There were many sawmills scattered throughout the township almost always near the river as it as tghe main conduit to move logs.
-As the timber depleted they slowly closed down but one, the Croziers, is still in operation today at Rockwyn landing.
-Many a home or cottage in Magnetawan is made with Crozier lumber!
+There were many sawmills scattered throughout the townships almost always near the river as it was the main conduit to move logs.
+As the timber depleted they slowly closed down but one, the Croziers, which is still in operation today at Rockwyn Landing.
+Many a home, cottage and barn in the Magnetawan area has been made with Crozier lumber.

 The Cottage Era

-Although cottaging in the Magnetawan area began in the late 1800s, it really began to flourish in the 50s and 60s as new roads were built and old ones improved.
-With easier access and much lower construction costs, a new wave of cottagers descended on the area generally building modest structures, many still with no running water or electricity.
-With the addition of submarine power lines running along the lake bed in the late 70s and early 80s cottages were slowly wired and plumbed and many converted to 4 season.
+Although cottaging in the Magnetawan area started in the late 1800s it really began to flourish in the 1950s and 60s as new roads were built and old ones improved.
+With easier access and much lower construction costs, a new wave of cottagers descended on the area.
+They generally built modest single story structures many with no running water or electricity.
+With the addition of submarine power lines running along the lake bed in the late 1970s and early 80s cottages were slowly wired and plumbed and many converted to 4 season.
 Today, many of those cottages are being torn down and replaced by much larger homes, particularly on Lake Cecebe and Neighick Lake.
+Most new builds today consist of large 2 story "cottages" generally over 3000 square feet with finished basements.
+For perspective, many of the original cottages were 500-700 square feet and sat on large stones or piers!

 Cottage on Ahmic Lake, Magnetawan